ltroper/Securing-K8s-5/README.md

 - **Resource Management**: Enforcing CPU and memory limits for all Pods.
 - **Compliance**: Enforcing regulatory or organizational policies across namespaces or clusters.

+For example, you can enforce a policy that ensures no Pod is deployed without resource limits:

 1. **Create a constraint template** for resource limits (`k8srequiredlimits-template.yaml`):